AGILESCIENCE/Agilepy/docs/source/manual/configuration_file.rst

 ==================
 This section defines the input data files.
 The input data files are indexes: each row holds the file system position of an actual event data/log file, together with the time interval it refers to.
+If userestapi if True the selection of evtfile and logfile is not required, Agilepy creates its own index files automatically.

 .. csv-table::
    :header: "Option", "Description", "Type", "Required", "Default"
    :widths: 20, 100, 20, 20, 20

-   evtfile, "Path to index evt file name", str, no, /AGILE_PROC3/FM3.119_ASDC2/INDEX/EVT.index logfile, "Path to index log file name", str, no, /AGILE_PROC3/DATA_ASDC2/INDEX/LOG.log.index
+   evtfile, "Path to index evt file name", str, no, None logfile, "Path to index log file name", str, no, None userestapi, "If true downloads date into datapath", bool, no, "True" datapath, "the position of AGILE data", str, no, "None"

 Section: *'output'*